aghArdeshir/two-player-hokm/README.md

 # TODO

+- make the connection all predictable and stable
+- play some card games to gain ideas about how the ui should be
 - two-level card play.
 Click on a card prepare it, on clicking again, play it.
 - set max-width to 560 or so... . emulating a mobile
 - draw cards in canvas by yourself and publish as web-components